About the N26 IBAN

 Your N26 IBAN

-When you open an N26 bank account, your funds will be securely deposited at the German Bundesbank.
+When you open an N26 bank account, your funds will be deposited at the German Bundesbank and covered by the German Deposit Protection Scheme.
 European law obliges member states to install a national deposit guarantee scheme that ensures a statutory protection of up to 100.000 € per person and bank in order to protect your assets in the unlikely event that a bank is confronted with economic difficulties.

 Acceptance of your IBAN

-Your IBAN has to be accepted in all SEPA countries according to EU law.
-However, we have learned that some merchants or employers in Germany as well as abroad do not accept IBANs from other member countries, for example to install a direct debit.
+As of February 2016, your IBAN has to be accepted in all SEPA countries according to EU law.
+However, we have learned that some merchants or employers do not accept IBANs from other member countries, for example to install a direct debit or transfer salary.

-- Screenshots of where your IBAN was rejected (e.g. the interface)
+- Screenshots of how your IBAN was rejected (e.g. the interface)